 Ticket sellers are in charge of selling tickets before the movie.
 This is probably the easiest volunteer position and requires the smallest time commitment, about 45 minutes a week.
 Ticket sellers should be at Doc and ready to sell tickets at least thirty minutes before the beginning of the show, and are needed until 15 minutes after the show has begun.

 Fireguards are in charge of directing the audience to an emergency exit in the event of a fire.
 Also, fireguards are in charge of taking tickets, cleaning the cinema after a movie, and preventing serious fire hazards, e.g. empty fire extinguishers and people sitting in the aisles.
 They help to ensure first-rate show quality by acting as the projectionist's "eyes and ears" in the auditorium and alerting the booth about eventual problems.
 Fireguards need to work for about two and a half hours each week.
-They should arrive at least half an hour before their assigned show and are needed until about twenty minutes after the show has ended.
+They should arrive 45 minutes before their assigned show and are needed until a few minutes after the show has ended.

 Projectionists are responsible for the projection of the movie.
 Projectionists must be highly competent in the use of 35mm and 16mm projectors.
 They must be able to deal with emergencies - broken equipment or damaged film - quickly and confidently.
 Projectionists must arrive at Doc at least an hour and a half before the start of their show so that they can be sure that the film and equipment are properly set up.
 They should expect to stay until at least 15 minutes after the end of the show.
 Projection is one of the most important jobs at Doc, and should not be taken lightly.
 For projection manuals and other resources for projectionists, please see Doc Films' Projectionist Guide.

 Show captains are responsible for every aspect of the show.
 They should know how to do every job at Doc so that they can handle any situation that might arise.
-The show captain must arrive at Doc in time to let the projectionist in, and can't leave until the show is finished, the money is deposited, and the theater is locked down for the night.
+The show captain must arrive at Doc 45 minutes before the show to open the theater, and can't leave until after they have deposited the money, usually twenty minutes after the screening has begun.

 Pösternauts are guerrilla advertisers, responsible for the weekly distribution of flyers around campus.
 Every Monday morning, the 'nauts must follow their specialized routes with tape, publicity, and enthusiasm, ensuring that Doc is effectively advertised in popular and/or visible locations.
 Furthermore, the Pösternauts are expected to remove outdated flyers at every chance, show courtesy to other enterprising organizations, and economize their given materials throughout each quarter.